sonatype-nexus-community/nancy/README.md

 ```

 It's also possible to define expiring ignores.
 Meaning that if you define a date on a vulnerability ignore until that date it will be ignored and once that
-date is passed it will now be reported by nancy if its still an issue.
+date is passed it will now be reported by nancy if it's still an issue.
 Format to add an expiring ignore looks as follows.
 They can also be followed up by comments
-to provide context to as why its been ignored until that date.
+to provide context as to why it's been ignored until that date.

 ```
 CVN-111 until=2021-01-01